kunrex/Pepper.bot/README.md

 You can look into the Readme.md at `KunalsDiscordBot/Reddit/` for more info on the Reddit implementation.

+### • Setting up Dialogflow
+Pepper uses <a href = "https://cloud.google.com/dialogflow/docs" target="_blank">Dialogflow</a> for <a href="https://www.ibm.com/cloud/learn/natural-language-processing" target="_blank">NLP</a> used in the AI chat module.
+You can follow the instructions to set up Dialogflow and to create a <a href = "https://cloud.google.com/dialogflow/es/docs/agents-overview" target="_blank">`Dialogflow Agent`</a> <a href = "https://cloud.google.com/dialogflow/es/docs/quick/setup" target="_blank">here</a>.
+Pepper does use the API so make sure to install `Cloud SDK` as well.
+Keep track of the JSON file downloaded containing the KEY of your project and the project ID of your Dialogflow agent as they are used in the primary config file

 ### • Creating the Primary Config File
-5. Come back to the project on your system and find the folder called `KunalsDiscordBot` and create a new json file called `Config.json` exactly.
+Come back to the project on your system and find the folder called `KunalsDiscordBot` and create a new json file called `Config.json` exactly.
 You can change this name later if needed.
 This is gonna be the config file for the bot.
 Open the file and paste the following lines and fill in the appropriate values.
 ```json
 {
   "Version": 1,